Sena-Services/frappe-mcp-server/README.md

 - `update_document`: Update an existing document in Frappe
 - `delete_document`: Delete a document from Frappe
 - `list_documents`: List documents from Frappe with filters
+- `call_method`: Execute a whitelisted Frappe method

 ### Schema Operations

 - `get_doctype_schema`: Get the complete schema for a DocType including field definitions, validations, and linked DocTypes
 - `get_field_options`: Get available options for a Link or Select field
-- `get_frappe_usage_info`: Get combined information about a DocType or workflow, including schema metadata, static hints, and app-provided usage guidance

 ### Helper Tools